gecio/gecio.github.io/docs/_optimist/guided_tour/step15/index.en.md

 A detailed list of all types is available in the [official OpenStack documentation](https://docs.openstack.org/developer/heat/template_guide/openstack.html)

-In our example, we define *Instanz* as a VM:
+In our example, you define *Instanz* as a VM:

 ```yaml
 heat_template_version: 2016-10-14